 Another trend is the pivot that tech giants are now starting to make towards creating subscription fees.
 Twitter already has the verification badge, Meta is rolling out paid versions of its products, and Google, which already has a plethora of paid services, will surely be pressing for more recurring revenue.
-This trend is caused by a mixture of uncertainty about the economy, near certainty about incoming regulation from the European Union, and greedy shareholders who are now seeing safer options elsewhere in a post-pandemic mode.
+This trend is caused by a mixture of uncertainty about the economy, near certainty about incoming regulation from the European Union, and greedy shareholders who are now seeing safer options elsewhere in a post-pandemic world.

 The upcoming privacy wars are a complex issue with no easy answers, and it’s almost guaranteed that the price, whatever it is, will be paid by the citizen.
-The citizen will continue to have their privacy commoditised until legislation says otherwise.
+The citizen will continue to have their privacy commoditized until legislation says otherwise.
 The tiered privacy industry is already settling and determining the new normal, but its effects will not be apparent immediately.
-One example is the apparent alignment of the weak UK administration with the California giants suggests even further threats, like the monetisation of health data from the public health apparatus, which is the crown jewel, with potential hundreds of billions of euros, pounds, or dollars at stake.
+One example is the apparent alignment of the weak UK administration with the California giants suggests even further threats, like the monetization of health data from the public health apparatus, which is the crown jewel, with potential hundreds of billions of euros, pounds, or dollars at stake.